101digital/react-native-theme-component/README.md

 ## Quick Start

+### Configurate ThemeProvider

-- Before using the theme-component, you must wrap your app with `ThemProvider` in your `app.ts`
+Before using the theme-component, you must wrap your app with `ThemProvider` in your `app.ts`

 ```javascript
 import { ThemeProvider } from 'react-native-theme-component';